fbpx

 Show your support for family and friends.

 Pleural mesothelioma makes up 80% of cases and is caused by inhaling asbestos fibers.
-These sharp fibers lodge into the lining of your lungs (known as the pleura).
-These microscopic fibers cause irritation and inflammation in your pleura, which is comprised of two walls of mesothelial cells.
+These sharp fibers can become lodged in the lining of the lungs (known as the pleura).
+These microscopic fibers cause irritation and inflammation in your pleura, which is made up of mesothelial cells.

-Irritation causes cellular mutation and tumors to form.
-This results in tissue thickening and the buildup of fluid around your lungs (pleural effusion).
-The thickening of this lining prevents your nearby lung from fully expanding.
+Irritation and chronic inflammation cause cellular mutation and tumors to form.
+This results in tissue thickening and the buildup of fluid around the lungs (pleural effusion).
+The thickening of this lining prevents the lungs to fully expanding.
 This causes chest discomfort and painful breathing.

 Symptoms of Early-Stage Pleural Mesothelioma

-Patients with an early-stage pleural mesothelioma experience symptoms similar to common illnesses.
-Early stages are known as stage 1 and stage 2.
+Patients with early-stage pleural mesothelioma experience symptoms similar to common illnesses.
+The early stages are known as stage 1 and stage 2.

 If you have an early stage of pleural mesothelioma, you’ll likely experience: